datable-be/AI4C_ContentAnalysis/README.md

 If, however, the user uses this service, without supplying an API key, the internal service is called.

+### Color

+#### Internal

+The builtin-color analysis uses the Python [extcolors](https://pypi.org/project/extcolors/) library to extract colors, pixels and percentages from an image.
+If the request sets `foreground_detection` to true, the algorithm will either try to autodetermine the object (with `xywh=percent:0,0,100,100`) or crop to the specified region.

+#### HuggingFace

+Alternatively, one can use the [HuggingFace blip-vqa-base model](https://huggingface.co/Salesforce/blip-vqa-base), aka "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation".
+This performs two steps.
+It first determines the main foreground images (hence setting `foreground_detection` to true is only useful if you want to crop to a user-specied region).
+Next, it determines the colors in the image.

 ## Read more

 - [Python virtual environments with venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)